 - Failure to meet the Satisfactory Academic Progress requirements during a warning semester

-- Complete withdrawal from the university during a semester for which aid was received
+- Complete withdrawal from the school during a semester for which aid was received

 - Failure to complete any credit hours attempted during the semester with a passing grade

 - Failure to meet terms of the conditional admission status

 - Exceeding the maximum time frame required for completion of your degree